bombasticSlacks/Aspirant/Game/Activities.md

 Jobs are ways to spend days and supplement your income.
 They come in 3 variants.

 ### Day Work
-Your character works the day at an up front rate.
-This work is typically for a company or group that exists in the town and needs labourers.
-Almost all locations should provide a basic labourer position at 1 silver per day.
+* Depending on the settlement, any area will have specific types of labour available.
+These will be associated with each of the 5 [Attributes](Core/Stats#Attributes).
+* You earn silver equal to your [Attribute](Core/Stats#Attributes) value associated with the work.

+> If a character was in a lumber and trapping settlement, they may have physical labour (strength) available as well as tracking labour (agility).
+A character could choose to do physical labour, making their strength value in silver.

 ### Skilled Work
-Your character has a specific skill or talent that they are trained to leverage.
-Usually, how this works is your character will be compensated a variable amount based on how successful you are at a skill test.
+*Your character has a specific skill or talent that they are trained to leverage.*
+* You can make the amount of silver that a [Service](Services), normally costs, that your character is capable of performing.
+* This will require succeeding at an appropriate skill test.
+With failure resulting in 0 silver.

 ### Production Work
 Your character has a specific skill or talent and can create a certain amount of goods ready to be traded based on succeeding on a skill test of some kind.
 Similar to Skilled work, but your compensation will usually not be in silver, and instead in something that will need to be exchanged.